 Tuft & Needle Mint vs Original – Price

 If you go with the original mattress, you’ll save some money.
 Here’s a breakdown of the pricing for both models.

 Unfortunately, Tuft & Needle doesn’t really do promos or discount codes.
 But, hey, we cover all sorts of mattress deals over on our site, so make sure to check it out before you buy.
-Also, occasionally, we do see them run a sale around a big holiday but Amazon usually seems to match it so that might be a good place to check.
+Also, occasionally, we do see them run a sale around a big holiday so make sure to monitor their website.

 Original Tuft & Needle is better for back and stomach sleepers